nobodywho-ooo/swift-starter-example/README.md

 Demonstrates the capabilities of **[NobodyWho](https://github.com/nobodywho-ooo/nobodywho)**, a library designed to run LLMs locally and efficiently on any device.
 You will find two examples, `ios-starter-example` and `macos-starter-example`.

+You can find NobodyWho in the Swift Package Index [here](https://swiftpackageindex.com/nobodywho-ooo/nobodywho-swift).

 ## Features

 - **Chat** — stream responses from a local LLM